justinpgardiner/TechLooter/README.md

 # Tech Looter
-A basic fullstack web application to check prices of tech items at top stores using Flask and React.
+A basic fullstack web application to check prices of tech items at top stores using Flask and React
 ## Techniques
 * __Webscraping:__
 Uses the python requests and BeautifulSoup4 library to scrape product information from technology stores in order to display them to the user when searched